arunav-b/exploring-temporal/README.md

 ## Writing a Workflow Definition

+A Workflow Definition is the code that defines the Workflow.
+Depending on the programming language, it's typically implemented as a function or an object method and encompasses the end-to-end series of steps of a Temporal application.
 There are two steps for turning a Java interface and implementation into a **_Workflow Definition_**:

 1. Import the `io.temporal.workflow.WorkflowInterface` and `io.temporal.workflow.WorkflowMethod` annotation types provided by the SDK
 2. Annotate the interface with `@WorkflowInterface`